World Wide Wonk page 4

 I am not sure why moving the mouse over any part of the window should trigger a redraw, but pressing ctrl-A causes the entire window to redraw, including all the parts that don’t contain any text (very efficient):

-From the following, should I deduce that Infopop – the developers of Ultimate Bulletin Board – have realised that as of 2016, the human population will be sterile?
+From the following, should I deduce that Infopop—the developers of Ultimate Bulletin Board—have realised that as of 2016, the human population will be sterile?
+(I presume that the 2005 date indicates when I took the screenshot; I cannot be sure, but date-of-birth years extended into the near future.)

 While making a friend a modified copy of her LiveJournal page for fun, I came across this strange, repeated fragment of code, whose purpose appears to be wholly nonexistent:

 What, may I ask, is error 999?
-Does that mean they telephoned the police and I need to go on the run?
+Did someone telephone the police?
+Should I go on the run?

 The following is a classic.
 Someone decided that the two exits to this page must be different: one has to be a button (a POST operation), and one has to be a link (a GET operation).
 So to pretend they’re the same, they disguised the link as a second button.
 Guess which is which?